 With focus groups, you get to choose the sample or instruct a market research agency to choose the sample on your behalf, based on the people who use your products as well as those who you want to use your products.
 Having a diverse audience can help you to get a range of views that you may not be able to measure online or over the phone.

-Disadvantages of focus groups
+The disadvantages of focus groups

 Whilst focus groups have a number of benefits for market research, they aren’t always the most suitable answer for everyone.
 For example, those looking to gain the widest range of views possible may not be able to do so with a small sample which may not be representative.
 If sessions aren’t steered correctly, by competent individuals, then you may find that you don’t get the results that you want and that you waste time and money.